I remember the times when we used to craft cards in school for many occasions. Both us and the recipient were very happy about the outcome.

 If you’re planning on sharing your Christmas cards on social media, you need to use the right size for each platform.
 This way, you’re ensuring that your card won’t get cut off or stretched to fit the space.

-You can create Christmas cards online in a few simple steps with Creatopy’s free online card maker.
+Aside from automating your ad design process, you can also create Christmas cards online in a few simple steps with Creatopy.

 Next, choose the size of your future card.

 If you want a printable Christmas card format, type in “card” in the search bar from the left side of the screen, and choose the Card format option, which is 148 x 105 mm.

 Alternatively, you can search for the desired size by typing in the name of the social media platform you want to use it on.

 2. Choose your template or start from scratch